WHO’D REMEMBER JOHN BLOCK, AN NBA PLAYER DRAFTED BY THE LAKERS?

 It was June 1, 1995.
 The place was Knoxville, Tenn.

-Patrick Johnson, born in Georgia, moved to Redlands, took a football scholarship at the University of Oregon, eventually winding up playing professionally in Baltimore.
-All evidence pointed to a possible world-class career on the track.
+Patrick Johnson, born in Georgia, moved to Redlands, took a football scholarship at the University of Oregon, eventually winding up playing NFL professionally in Baltimore.
+All evidence pointed to a possible world-class career on that track.
+There was a moment, though.
+In college.
 Here he was in Tennessee.
 World class speed seemed to be everywhere.

 Johnson, an Oregon freshman, was competing against the likes of Ato Boldon, Obadele Thompson, Donovan Powell and Tim Harden, among others.
 A month earlier, Johnson had beaten Olympic legend Carl Lewis in nearby Des Moines, Iowa.